 1 pound mussels and/or clams (See Note below)

-Steam clams and mussels in several batches.
+Sort through mussels and/or clams discarding any that are open, cracked or damaged.
+Soak in fresh water for 20-30 minutes.
+Lift the shellfish from the water and scrub their shells to remove any debris.
+If beards are visible grab them with a dry kitchen towel or pliers and pull sharply toward the hinge end of the mussel to remove. - Steam clams and mussels in several batches.
 Lightly brown one clove of minced garlic in 1 tablespoon of butter or olive oil.
 Add enough shellfish to cover the bottom of the pan.
 Toss lightly to coat the shells with oil.
-Add ¼ cup white wine to the pan.
+Add 1/4 cup white wine to the pan.
 Cover the pan and steam for 4 or 5 minutes or until the shells have opened.
 Any shellfish which don’t open should be discarded.